 The field experiment during 2016-17 will generate:

 - Seeds - Based on previous seed collections from milkweeds planted in the Garden's living collection, they expect to be able to collect at least 300,000 seeds from 8 research plots during the year, and many more in following years.
+They have already collected approximately 10,000 seeds in the last 8 months.
 The seeds will then be used for further seedling propagation for habitat enhancement and for distribution to the public for monarch conservation, creating even more momentum.

 - Data on lepidopteran preference - The Garden has been doing research on monarch oviposition, but would like to collect similar data in nature.
 Their current data show clear preferences by female monarchs to lay eggs on Arizona milkweed (A. angustifolia) in a captive setting, but this year the project will expand to see if this carries true in natural settings as well.
 Data will also be gathered for queen butterflies and larvae, to see if host plant preference differs between the two species.